Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/ddos-attack-on-virtual-machine.md

 10. To create standard DDoS plan and configure with virtual network <br />

     a.
-Go to Azure Portal --> Click on "Create a resource" --> Search "DDoS protection plan"
+Go to Azure Portal --> Click on "Create a resource" --> Search "DDoS Protection  plan"

       ![](images/ddos-standard-plan-1.png)